lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 ### Average metric scores

-After checking the above metric curves for each set of training runs, I calculated the average results of the five runs.
-This was done by saving the models and then making predictions on the test set, which were used to calculate the following metrics in Table 1.
+After checking the above metric curves (specifically the loss) for each set of training runs, I calculated the average results of the five runs.
+This was done by saving the models' state dictionaries and then making predictions on the test set, which were used to calculate the following metrics in Table 1.

 Table 1:
 | Metric | GCN | GAT Edge | GAT | GraphConv | GIN Conv	 | GINE Conv|